mikepsinn/think-bynumbers-jekyll/_posts/2013-06-25-why-think-by-numbers.md

 _Diagram Source: <a href="http://www.ascd.org/publications/books/101269/chapters/A-Walk-Through-the-Brain.aspx" target="_blank">http://www.ascd.org/publications/books/101269/chapters/A-Walk-Through-the-Brain.aspx</a>_

   * **Brain 1: The Lizard &#8211; **The reptilian part of us, the **brain stem**, deals with the basic survival, instinctive, and reproductive functions.
-These functions are otherwise known as the four F&#8217;s:
+These functions are otherwise known as the four F's:
       * fight
       * flight
       * feeding
       * intercourse

 That’s all that crocodiles really do with their tiny, pea-sized brains.
 This republican, I mean reptilian brain is “rigid, obsessive, compulsive, ritualistic and paranoid”.
 It is prone to repetitive, programmed behaviors and is incapable of learning from mistakes.
-The reptile brain&#8217;s only saving grace is that it is responsible for all core tasks required for self-preservation.
+The reptile brain's only saving grace is that it is responsible for all core tasks required for self-preservation.

   * **Brain 2: The Dog**** **– The second evolutionary stratum consists of the ancient paleo-mammalian **limbic system**.
 The limbic system adds feelings to instincts.
 It morally classifies everything as either “good or bad”.
 The value in this portion of the brain is that it can generates more nuanced, varied and flexible behaviors than can the basic brain stem.
   * **Brain 3: Mr. Spock** – The characteristically human layer is the **neocortex**.
 This is the realm of reason and logic.
-It is this part of our brains that has given mankind the great gifts of philosophy, mathematics, science, and man&#8217;s crowning achievement, the Snuggie™.
+It is this part of our brains that has given mankind the great gifts of philosophy, mathematics, science, and man's crowning achievement, the Snuggie™.

 So within our craniums, we have an ongoing battle between the vicious, impulsive lizard, the slobbering dog digging a hole in your couch to china for no reason, and Mr. Spock struggling to determine the fate of our planet.
-Wouldn&#8217;t it be best to leave this job solely to Spock?
+Wouldn't it be best to leave this job solely to Spock?

 <div>
   <dl id="attachment_550">